Systems Programming Language: History

 To make this work, it needed an advanced computer bus design with extensive direct memory access (DMA) and required an advanced operating system (OS) to provide quick responses to user actions.
 The B5000 was also unique, for its time, in that its operating system and core utilities were all programmed in a high-level language, ESPOL.
-ESPOL was a derivative of the ALGOL language tuned to work on the B5000's, a concept that was highly influential in the 1960s and led to new languages like JOVIAL, PL/360 and BCPL.
+ESPOL was a derivative of the ALGOL language tuned to work on the B5000's, a concept that was highly influential in the 1960s and led to new languages like JOVIAL, PL/360, and BCPL.
 The HP team decided they would also use an ALGOL-derived language for their operating systems work.
 HP's similar language was initially known as the Alpha Systems Programming Language.

 Alpha took several years to develop before emerging in 1972 as the HP 3000.
 The machine was on the market for only a few months before it was clear it simply wasn't working right, and HP was forced to recall all 3000's already sold.
 It was reintroduced in late 1973 with most of its problems having been fixed.
 A major upgrade to the entire system, the CX machine, and MPE-C to run on it, reformed its image and the 3000 went on to be another major success during the second half of the 1970s.

 This success made SPL almost as widespread as the 2000 series' BASIC, and like that language, SPL resulted in a number of versions for other platforms.
 Notable among them was Micro-SPL, a version written for the Xerox Alto workstation.
 This machine had originally used BCPL as its primary language, but dissatisfaction with its performance led Henry Baker to design a non-recursive language that he implemented with Clinton Parker in 1979.
-Clinton would then further modify Micro-SPL to produce Action! for the Atari 8-bit family in 1983.
+Clinton would then further modify Micro-SPL to produce Action! for Atari 8-bit computers in 1983.

 HP reimplemented the HP 3000 system on the PA-RISC chipset, running a new version of the operating system known as MPE/iX.
 MPE/iX had two modes, in "native mode" it ran applications that had been recompiled for the PA-RISC using newer Pascal compilers, while under "compatible mode" it could run all existing software via emulation.
 HP did not supply a native mode compiler for MPE/iX so it was not an easy process to move existing software to the new platform.
 To fill the need, Allegro Consultants wrote an SPL-compatible language named "SPLash!" that could compile to original HP 3000 code to run within the emulator, or to native mode.
 This offered a porting pathway for existing SPL software.